Wild orbits and generalised singularity modules: stratifications and quantisation: Lie-algebraic setup (II)

-On the whole $\abs{\mc P_{\Phi}} = 13$.
-Even if a base $\Delta \sse \Phi$ is given, there is no consistent way to choose a parabolic subset lifting each rank-1 Levi subsystem, i.e. no consistent choice of 2-dimensional nilradical to add to the corresponding Levi factor.

-As per the Weyl quotient, the orbits of the 7-dimensional parabolic subalgebras have three elements, so in the quotient poset there are two (opposite) equivalence classes mapping onto the `rank-2' element $\ol{\phi} \in \mc L_{\Phi} \bs W$, cf. the Hasse diagram just below.
+On the whole, one has $\abs{\mc P_\Phi} = 13$.
+Even if a base $\Delta \sse \Phi$ is given, there is no consistent way to choose a parabolic subset lifting each rank-1 Levi subsystem, i.e., no consistent choice of 2-dimensional nilradical to add to the corresponding Levi factor.
+As per the Weyl quotient, the orbits of the 7-dimensional parabolic subalgebras have three elements, so that in the quotient poset there are two (opposite) equivalence classes mapping onto $\ol{\phi} \in \mc L_\Phi \bs W$ (cf.~the Hasse diagram of Fig.~\ref{fig:hasse_parabolic_2}).
+On the whole, the quotient $\mc P_\Phi \bs W$ has four elements. \end{exem}